JoyleneKirui/InspireMe/README.md

 # Inspire Me

-InspireMe is an Angular App that has a quotes platform where you can add your favorite quotes in it.
+InspireMe is an Angular App that has a quotes platform where you can add your favorite quotes.
 It includes a button to delete a quote that you don't find inspiring.
 You can also upvote or devote a quote.

 ## Requirements